lc-eu2cloud/SAP-C01-NOTES/README.md

    * legacy on-premises is failing (DC will be decommissioned in 18 months)
    * Cloud pilots have been suboptimal and not best practice (AWS/Azure/GCP)
    * performance issues for remote field workers outside Brisbane area experiencing high latency
-   * lack of HA and scalability hinders opportunity to grow at scale and adequately non-Australian staff & locations
+   * lack of HA and scalability hinders opportunity to grow at scale and adequately support non-Australian staff & locations
    * skills gap with existing staff: little automation/experience with cloud development